botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Createinvite

-Maintenance command, creates a invite for the specified server
+Maintenance command, creates an invite for the specified server.
+Bot Admin Only

 **Usage:**